MarwanAlsoltany/centum/README.md

 ## Configuration
-The nice thing about Centum is when you do not like the implementation or behavior of a specific class, you can easily swap it just by changing the property (`name`) passed in the map, for example, the `push` option under `cell` → `properties` uses `transform` to translate the cell to another position.
+The nicest thing about Centum is when you do not like the implementation or behavior of a specific class, you can easily swap it just by changing the property (`name`) passed in the map, for example, the `push` option under `cell` → `properties` uses `transform` to translate the cell to another position.
 You can simply change it to `margin-left` for example and omit the extra `wrapper` line to make it use `margin-left: 10%;` instead of `transform: translateX(10%);` etc ...

 Any unused breakpoints and options can be commented out before the final compilation, this results in a massive decrease in file size.